mixteam/grunt-depconcat/README.md

 In this example, if `1.js` require `2.js` , and `2.js` require `3.js`, the Concatenated files will be joined as `3.js` + `2.js` + `1.js`.

+require js file like this:

+	//require 1
+	//requite 2

+concat them:

 	grunt.initConfig({
 	  depconcat: {
 	    options: {},